emilamaj/good-gpt/readme.md

 pip3 install good-gpt
 ```

-This will install the package, but you may not yet have the `gg` command available in your terminal.
+This will install the package, but you may not yet have the `gg` command available in your terminal at this point.

 For that, you need to add the installation location to your PATH environment variable.
 The installation location by default is `%APPDATA%\Python\Python3XX\Scripts\Lib\site-packages\good_gpt` on Windows and `$HOME/.local/lib/python3.XX/site-packages/good_gpt/` on linux.

 If PATH is not correctly set, you need to run the `post_install.py` script to add the installation location to your PATH.